zzpz/assistr/frontend/README.md

 yarn run start
 ```

-  Then open your browser at http://localhost:3000

-  This will launch the app in your default web browser
+  This will launch the app in your default web browser at http://localhost:3000

 ### Google API Key ###
 This app requires the use of Google API Key for the following API's: